SunnyMishraTcs/spring-boot-webapp-1/README.txt

-This is a simple web application folw example with spring boot
+This is a simple web application flow example with spring boot

 =============== Dependencies ======================